-Even though the bodies need oxygen, healthy carbon dioxide levels are still important.
-When you are taking in too much air and letting out too much oxygen, it can cause your body to feel like you're not breathing enough.
+Even though the body needs oxygen, healthy carbon dioxide levels are still important.
+When you are taking in too much air you are also letting out too much carbon dioxide.
+This can cause your body to feel like you're not breathing enough.
 Disrupting the balance of oxygen and carbon dioxide in the body by overbreathing can lead to symptoms such as dizziness, tingling and headache.
 Anxiety hyperventilation is often caused by one of two issues:

 - Thinking about your breathing, which may cause you to take in more air then you need.

 The latter is common in people with health anxieties and panic attacks.
-These individuals are often concerned about their health so they start to control their own breathing, and ultimately try to take in too much air in order to feel their chest expand for a full breath.
-The body often doesn't need that much air, and shortness of breath occurs.
+These individuals are often concerned about their health so they focus on their breathing and try to consciously control it.
+Ultimately, they try to take in too much air in order to feel their chest expand for a full breath.
+The body often doesn't actually need that much air, and shortness of breath occurs.

 Shortness of Breath and Other Physical Sensations

-Unfortunately for many people, this shortness of breath is often accompanied by other health scares.
-Hyperventilation, anxiety, and shortness of breath can cause other issues like chest pain, dizziness, and lightheadedness.
-These are very similar sensations that occur when something is wrong with your health, so this often makes the shortness of breath worse.
+Unfortunately for many people, shortness of breath is often accompanied by other unpleasant bodily experiences.
+Hyperventilation and anxiety, can lead to other issues like chest pain, dizziness, and lightheadedness.
+These are a side-effects of increased carbon dioxide in the blood.

-If you have anxiety, it's also possible to have shortness of breath even when you're not feeling anxious.
-That's because anxiety can alter the way you breathe.
+If you have anxiety, it's also possible to have shortness of breath even when you're not consciously feeling anxious.
+That's because over time anxiety can start to alter the way you breathe.
 This can become a habit, and cause hyperventilation without any triggers.
 Part of overcoming shortness of breath may require re-learning how to breathe correctly.

 Coping With Shortness of Breath From Anxiety

 Those that are experiencing severe shortness of breath may still want to see a doctor.
-Shortness of breath is a common problem with anxiety, but only a medical professional can give you an accurate diagnosis.
+Shortness of breath is a common effect of anxiety, but only a medical professional can give you an accurate diagnosis.
 For those whose shortness of breath is caused by anxiety, you'll need to take two approaches:

 - Short term coping.